prantlf/docker-node-git/README.md

 [![nodesource/node](http://dockeri.co/image/prantlf/node-git)](https://hub.docker.com/repository/docker/prantlf/node-git/)

-[This image] is supposed to build and test [Node.js packages (NPM modules)], which include dependencies pulled by [git].
+[This image] is supposed to build and test [Node.js packages (NPM modules)], which include dependencies pulled by [Git].
 It is built automatically on the top of the tag `lts-alpine` from the [node repository], so that it always runs the current [LTS version] of [Node.js] in the latest [Alpine Linux].
 [Git] has to be updated from time to time by triggering a new build manually.

 ## Tags